Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Methodology

 \subsubsection{Feature Selection}

-Given significant correlations among SHARP parameters, CME properties, and solar flare characteristics (e.g., \citeA{Liu2017Predicting} and \citeA{Jiao2020Flare}), we systematically investigated combinations of these feature groups to optimize predictive performance and mitigate overfitting.
-Due to differing temporal coverage in the dataset (for example, SHARP parameters were not available prior to 2010), including specific variables as input features consequently reduces the amount of usable data.
-Table \ref{tab:size} summarizes the data volume corresponding to general SEP and non-SEP labels for each feature subset.
-Notably, using flare data alone yields the largest sample size due to its longest temporal coverage; however, subsequent results show that, despite the larger volume, models trained solely on flare data perform suboptimally.
+Given shared characteristics among SHARP parameters, CME properties, and solar flare characteristics (e.g., \citeA{Liu2017Predicting} and \citeA{Jiao2020Flare}), we systematically investigated combinations of these feature groups to optimize predictive performance and mitigate overfitting.
+Since the flare, CME, and SHARP data sources cover different time periods, the number of usable predictor windows varies with the selected feature subset.
+Table \ref{tab:size} summarizes the sample sizes for different feature subsets used in this study.
+Notably, using flare data alone yields the largest sample size due to its longest temporal coverage; however, subsequent results show that, despite the larger data volume, models trained solely on flare data perform sub-optimally.
 For each candidate feature subset, the multi-task learning model was reinitialized and trained epoch-wise to ensure consistent evaluation.